Toric Portrait

 In preparation.

 Preprints.
-Click abstract to toggle the paper’s abstract.
+Clicking abstract will toggle the paper’s abstract.
 Whenever possible, the arXiv or pdf link has been included.

-(10) Consequences of the existence of exceptional collections in arithmetic and rationality, (with Matthew Ballard, Alexander Duncan, and Patrick McFaddin).
+(11) Consequences of the existence of exceptional collections in arithmetic and rationality, (with Matthew Ballard, Alexander Duncan, and Patrick McFaddin).
+Submitted.

 Abstract.
 A well-known conjecture of Orlov asks whether the existence of a full exceptional collection implies rationality of the underlying variety.
 We prove this conjecture for arithmetic toric varieties over general fields.
 We also investigate a slight generalization of this conjecture, where the endomorphism algebras of the exceptional objects are allowed to be separable field extensions of the base field.
 We show this generalization is false by exhibiting a smooth, projective threefold over the the field of rational numbers that possesses a full etale-exceptional collection but not a rational point.
 The counterexample comes from twisting a non-retract rational variety with a rational point and full etale-exceptional collection by a torsor that is invisible to Brauer invariants.
 Along the way, we develop some tools for linearizing objects, including a group that controls linearizations.

-(9) Separable Algebras and Coflasque Resolutions, (with Matthew Ballard, Alexander Duncan, and Patrick McFaddin.)
-Submitted.
+(10) Separable Algebras and Coflasque Resolutions, (with Matthew Ballard, Alexander Duncan, and Patrick McFaddin), to appear in Adv.
+Math.

 Abstract.
 Over a non-closed field, it is a common strategy to use separable algebras as invariants to distinguish algebraic and geometric objects.
 The most famous example is the deep connection between Severi-Brauer varieties and central simple algebras.
 For more general varieties, one might use endomorphism algebras of line bundles, of indecomposable vector bundles, or of exceptional objects in their derived categories.